-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

 — Kendra stiles (@KendraStiles) February 21, 2017

 But the Tequila Katie texts have been a big part of Katie Maloney’s character on Vanderpump Rules, and via text, Maloney speaks angrily of those who accuse her of being an alcoholic, saying that she has started “pacing herself” and her drinking.
-But that didn’t stop her husband, Tom Schwartz, and his partner in crime, Tom Sandoval from doing a re-enactment of just a few of the texts that Katie Maloney sent while drinking (watch the video here) during the engagement period.
-Maloney ranted to her fiance, Sandoval and girlfriend Ariana, and her bridesmaids, who, if you believe the texts, fell short in so many way, says Eonline.
+But that didn’t stop her husband, Tom Schwartz, and his partner in crime, Tom Sandoval, from doing a re-enactment of just a few of the texts that Katie Maloney sent while drinking (watch the video here) during the engagement period.
+Maloney ranted to her fiance, Sandoval, girlfriend Ariana, and her bridesmaids, who, if you believe the texts, fell short in so many ways, says E!
+Online.

 Schwartz and Sandoval say the texts they read are “classic Tequila Katie” drunk rage texts.
 The first is Maloney telling Schwartz what to do with the engagement ring.